-Sobeys' private label brands consist of three tiers: Best Buy, Compliments and Sensations by Compliments.
-Compliments is positioned as the national brand equivalent, Sensations by Compliments is positioned as the better tier elevated culinary experiences and Best Buy is focused on satisfying the requirements of more price conscious customers by offering an assortment of everyday basics from paper products to frozen food.
+Sobeys' Own Brands consist of: Compliments, Panache, Best Buy and Eight Treasures.
+The majority of the assortment is in Compliments which is positioned as the national brand equivalent.
+Panache (replacing Sensations by Compliments) is positioned as the better tier elevated culinary experiences.
+Best Buy is focused on satisfying the requirements of more price conscious customers by offering an assortment of everyday basics.
+Sobeys also developed a new brand, Eight Treasures, which focuses on its South East Asian consumer.

-Compliments' sub-brands include Compliments Organics, Compliments Balance, Compliments Greencare, Compliments Gluten-Free and Compliments Naturally Simple.
-These five sub-brands provide healthy and "better for you" alternatives for customers.
+Compliments' sub-brands include Compliments Organics, Compliments Greencare, Compliments Gluten-Free and Compliments Naturally Simple.
+These sub-brands provide healthy and "better for you" alternatives for customers.